-The DPI partners with the Consortium of Applied Research (CAR) at University of Wisconsin-Green Bay (UWGB) to implement the statewide evaluation of 21st CCLC programs in Wisconsin.
+The DPI partners with the Consortium of Applied Research (CAR) at University of Wisconsin-Green Bay (UWGB) and the Wisconsin Center for Educational Research (WCER) at UW-Madison to implement the statewide evaluation of 21st CCLC programs in Wisconsin.
 CAR provides ongoing data collection and evaluation support through the use of TransACT (also known as Cayen Systems AS21), an online data management system.
 TransACT is a Wisconsin-based company and has supported hundreds of afterschool programs nationwide since 1998.
 Using Cayen Systems AS21, 21st CCLC program staff track specific data related to program performance.
 The data in turn are used to help improve program quality and communication with stakeholders.
+WCER provides summative analysis of data entered into TransACT, as well as through other data collections means (such as family and student surveys).